GovardhaniGajjala2799/Census-2011/README.md

 order by state;
 ```

--- Males and females of states according to Census 2011
+o Males and females of states according to Census 2011

 ```mysq
 with cte as(select c.district,